rodeoflagellum/rodeoflagellum.github.io/site.md

 One way of breaking this down might be roughly by the amount of Internet querying and thinking I've done.

-- My brain (writing it to get it written) (1)
+- (1) My brain (writing it to get it written)
-- Internet querying and/or thinking < 5 minutes (2)
+- (2) Internet querying and/or thinking < 5 minutes
-- Internet querying and/or thinking < 60 minutes (3)
+- (3) Internet querying and/or thinking < 60 minutes
-- 1 to 5, 60 minute Internet querying and/or thinking sessions (4)
+- (4) 1 to 5, 60 minute Internet querying and/or thinking sessions
-- 6 - 15, 60 minute Internet querying and/or thinking sessions (5)
+- (5) 6 - 15, 60 minute Internet querying and/or thinking sessions
-- > 15, 60 minute Internet querying and/or thinking sessions (6)
+- (6) Over 15, 60 minute Internet querying and/or thinking sessions

-Another way

 ### [Post-Notes](#post-notes)